DreamHollow/CMakeEasy/README.md

 **If you're on Linux (Ubuntu/Debian):**
 Open up Terminal.
 Make sure you have the GNU C++ compiler (g++) installed.
-To check, use `g++ --version` If it doesn't tell you the g++ version, you don't have it installed.

-Just install g++ along with it's build-essentials to get things rolling.
-`sudo apt install g++`

-then
-`sudo apt install build-essential`

-Once that's done, you should be able to compile CMakeEasy from Terminal using the GNU compiler.
-To do that, you should enter:

-`g++ -o CMakeEasy Main.cpp Manager.cpp`
+The bash script included with the source code will check for a g++ installation, but if you aren't using standard directories then it won't work.

+The included script 'compile.sh' can run with bash and automatically compile the program.

+NOTICE: Be careful with shell files in general.
+They can directly execute commands through your Linux terminal.

+To compile, run `bash compile.sh`

-Then to run it, enter:
+Then to run CMakeEasy, enter:

 `./CMakeEasy`

-GNU's built in Bash shell should automatically run the program on the Terminal.

 *If you're on Windows:*
 (Still working on this section, sorry!)